Unlocking the Secrets of the Past…

 Eighteenth-century life came with no guarantees and no disclaimers.
 However, as living historians we are bound to pursue the secrets of a chosen time periods on a 21st-century stage.

-The conditions described and resulting actions are reported as one person’s unique adventures while questing after historical knowledge and are intended solely for the reader’s enjoyment, entertainment and enrichment.
-All published information is based on documented sources or personal experience and is believed to be correct and accurate; however, no guarantee or warranty is offered, expressed or implied, and no liability is accepted other’s actions under any circumstances.
+The conditions described and resulting actions are reported as one person’s unique adventures while questing after historical knowledge and are intended solely for the reader’s enjoyment and entertainment.
+All published information is based on documented sources or personal experience and is believed to be correct and accurate; however, no guarantee or warranty is offered, expressed or implied, and no liability is accepted for other’s actions under any circumstances.

 The living history and black powder communities have an exemplary safety record.
 This is due to strict adherence to accepted safety practices and procedures by competent adults, exercising reasonable and responsible care and caution.
 If you engage in living history, the black powder shooting sports or traditional black powder hunting, please abide by all safety procedures, comply with all local, state and federal hunting regulations and incorporate modern wildlife and resource management practices in each and every re-enactment.
 The future of our sport depends on it!